Ben and Kate

-Ben and Kate is an American single-camera sitcom television series that ran on Fox from September 25, 2012, to January 22, 2013, as part of the 2012–13 television season.
-The show was produced by 20th Century Fox Television and Chernin Entertainment.
-The show was created by Dana Fox who served as an executive producer alongside Peter Chernin, Katherine Pope, and Jake Kasdan.
+Ben and Kate is an American single-camera sitcom television series created by Dana Fox.
+It ran on Fox from September 25, 2012 to January 22, 2013, as part of the 2012–13 television season.
+The series stars Dakota Johnson and Nat Faxon as a duo of siblings.
+It was produced by 20th Century Fox Television and Chernin Entertainment.
+Fox also served as an executive producer, alongside Peter Chernin, Katherine Pope, and Jake Kasdan.

 Synopsis

 The series focuses on a brother and sister who at first seem to be exact opposites: Ben is an over-the-top dreamer and professional underachiever, while younger sister Kate is a more practical single mother working as a bar manager.
 After visiting their home in Los Angeles, Ben realizes that his sister needs help with her life and taking care of her six-year-old daughter, Maddie.
 Because of this, he moves in with Kate so he can discover some of the things he has missed out on and Kate hopes to return the favor by bringing her brother back to reality.
 Along the way, they are surrounded by their close friends, B.J. and Tommy.